-wedding photography: using on-camera TTL flash with additional manual flash
+Mixing TTL flash with manual flash – wedding receptions

 A common technique used in photographing wedding receptions, is to use additional lighting to lift the general light levels in large reception rooms.
-The additional lights can be wirelessly controlled TTL flash .. but more often would be manual flashes.
-Then an on-camera flash can be used, either in manual, or in TTL.
+The additional lights can be wirelessly controlled TTL flash – but more often the additional lighting would be manual flash.
+Then you can use an on-camera flash, either in manual or in TTL.

-Here is how I had set up the additional light:
+Here is how I had set up the additional light in this case:

 Traditionally, you would meter around the room to figure out the exposure of the additional lights, and then add your on-camera flash’s exposure to that.
 With digital, the simplest really is to take a few test shots and see if the additional lights make a difference.
 The beauty of digital photography’s immediate feedback.